 “Some people's lives seem to flow in a narrative; mine had many stops and starts.
 That's what trauma does.
 It interrupts the plot.
 You can't process it because it doesn't fit with what came before or what comes afterwards.” ― Jessica Stern

-Before the worst happened you lived in a world that made sense; one that had structure and order and most of the time looked like a Norman Rockwell painting.
-Now you live in a world that feels meaningless and random and looks more like a Pablo Picasso.
+Before the worst happened, you lived in a world that made sense; one that had structure and order and, most of the time, looked like a Norman Rockwell painting.
+Now, you live in a world that feels meaningless and random and looks more like something from Pablo Picasso.

-For example: Before the worst happened, your assumptions may have lead you to assume that the world is logical; bad things happen for a reason; there is justice in the world; and if you ‘do everything right’ then things will turn out okay.
-After you realized that there are things your worldview absolutely cannot reconcile or account for.
+For example: Before the worst happened, your assumptions may have led you to assume that the world is logical—that bad things happen for a reason; there is justice in the world; and if you 'do everything right,' then things will turn out okay.
+After though, you realized that there are things your worldview absolutely cannot reconcile or account for.

 In the theory of shattered assumptions, Janoff-Bulman discusses three main assumptions that can be challenged by trauma.
 You may have experienced upheaval around one or more of these basic assumptions, depending on your previously held beliefs, your perceptions around your loved one's death, and your grief.

 - The world is generally a safe place where more good happens than bad, and

 - That most people have good intentions and can be trusted.

 Together, these beliefs can lead a person to underestimate the likelihood that negative events will happen to them and create a false sense of invulnerability.
 When a traumatic event shatters these assumptions, a person can feel anxious and helpless in a world that suddenly seems threatening and filled with dangerous and bad people.